kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 ```

 ## `kestra.kafka.client.loggers`
-This configuration allow you to enable log for all messages from or to Kafka.
-Use this one to debug all the messages consumed, produced or both from Kafka.
+This configuration allows enabling logging for all messages processed by the Kafka cluster.
+Use it to debug all the messages consumed or produced on the Kafka cluster.

 ::: warning
-This configuration have a huge performance impact, using regexp & serialization for most of the messages.
+This configuration has a huge performance impact, using regexp and serialization for most of the messages.
 :::

 ```yaml